 If you’ve booked a Royal Caribbean cruise, lucky you!
 You get to experience what it’s like to have your very own desert island – well, kind of.

-Cococay is a private island exclusively for the use of Royal Caribbean cruisers; complete with white sands, turquoise waters – the works.
+Cococay is a private island exclusively for the use of Royal Caribbean cruisers; complete with white sands, and turquoise waters – the works.

 Remember though that you’ll be sharing the island with your fellow passengers so make sure you don’t leave your swimmers onboard, it’s not that private!